 People and Dogs in the Parks and Public Spaces

 The Parks and Recreation Department is committed to providing a safe and quality park system for the Winterset Community.
 Park rules exist to assure our many park visitors have a pleasant experience.
 Two specific park rules that need to be remembered when taking a dog to a City Park or any public places in our community are: Dogs are to be leashed at all times; and Pet owners shall pick up and properly dispose of their pet’s waste.
 Appreciation and thanks are extended to responsible pet owners who, along with their pets, respect other park users and the park system.
 Dog owners are asked to bring a paper cup or bag to pick up waste.
 Thank You!

 Tobacco-Free Park Policy

-To promote a healthier park experience, Tobacco use is prohibited by park visitors and park employees on all park grounds and facilities managed by the WPRD with the exception of the City Park Campground.
-This includes: City Park, Winterset Aquatic Center / Tennis Courts Area, Martin Marietta Softball and Soccer Complexes, Giffin Fields, Memory Lane and Carver Park.
+To promote a healthier park experience, Tobacco use is prohibited by park visitors and park employees on all park grounds and facilities managed by the WPRD with the exception of City Park Campground.
+This includes: City Park, Winterset Aquatic Center / Tennis Courts Area, Martin Marietta Softball and Soccer Complexes, Giffin Fields, Memory Lane, Carver Park, Winterset Skate Park and Dog Park.
 This policy extends to any youth or adult activity and includes park shelter houses.
-For this policy, tobacco use is defined as smoking, chewing, dipping, dissolvable, and lighting or any other use of tobacco-like products.
+For this policy, tobacco use is defined as smoking, chewing, dipping, dissolvable, vaping, and lighting or any other use of tobacco-like products.
 As a reminder signs are posted at park locations.
 Thank you for your cooperation.